scaleoutsean/kubefire/README.md

 - (3) If new workloads are added, add them to reversed replication pairs to be ready for fail-back

 ![Two Kubernetes-SolidFire pairs with PROD active](images/05-Dual-K8s-Dual-SolidFire-DR-active-PROD-passive.svg)

+This approach is "symmetric" in the sense that failover and failback have the same workflow.

 ### Single Kubernetes cluster attached to two SolidFire storage clusters (not recommended)